sashkoristov/bachelor-theses/README.md

 * Tentative start February-March 2021
 * Tentative finish June-December 2021

-The following topics three topics for bachelor theses are available for the summer semester 2021.
+The following topics for bachelor theses are available for the summer semester 2021.

 ## 1. *xContainer* (*jContainer* or *pyContainer* or *jsContainer*)